top of page

 3. Severe Stage: Full-time care becomes necessary, as patients lose the ability to communicate and perform basic tasks like eating and dressing.

-Caregiver assisting a patient in the shower.
+A hospice aide helping a patient in the shower.

 Effective Communication with Dementia Patients